Sexual Harassment Lawyer in Memphis

 While it should never fall to employees to handle sexual harassment, you may be able to discourage inappropriate conduct from crossing the line.
-If you suspect that your particular situation is legally defined as sexual harassment, don’t hesitate to make the report to your superior, or a higher up in the company if needed.
+If you suspect that your particular situation is legally defined as sexual harassment, don’t hesitate to make the report to your superior, or a higher-up in the company if needed.
 Similarly, don’t hesitate to report inappropriate behavior or seek legal advice before it becomes more of an issue.

 Things to Remember About Sexual Harassment

 - The victim or harasser can be a man or a woman.
-The victim may be the same sex as the harasser.
+The victim may be of the same sex as the harasser.